TYPE DESIGN INFORMATION PAGE last updated on Fri Nov 27 09:10:40 EST 2015

 Typefaces from 2013 include the roundish sans family Ladislav: The Ladislav font revitalises Sutnar's legacy, while not explicitly copying any of his original fonts.
 It however keeps true to their technicist character and initial principles of character creation - a simple modular system of combined geometrical segments.
 This approach affects all round shapes of capital and lowercase letters, as well as the shapes of the majority of numbers.
 The g consists of two disjoint circles.

-Typefaces from 2014: Urban Grotesk (a very airy, open grotesque face with large x-height and uniform grayness).
+Typefaces from 2014: Urban Grotesk (a very airy, open grotesque typeface with large x-height and uniform grayness).

-Typefaces from 2014: Klef (a geometric sans influenced by Avant Garde), Kenwyn (a playful bullet-holed Egyptian; +Stencil), Korbin (a semi-geometric grotesque family), Kandel 105 and 205 (geometric, tri-line, display and headline font).
+Typefaces from 2014: Kelso (an outline font with outlines that consist of a single continuous line), Klef (a geometric sans influenced by Avant Garde), Kenwyn (a playful bullet-holed Egyptian; +Stencil), Korbin (a semi-geometric grotesque family), Kandel 105 and 205 (geometric, tri-line, display and headline font).

 The logos of Web 2.0

 Stephen Coles identifies and classifies the fonts used in some of the best web-specific brands.
 He declares lime green to be the official color.
 His categories are

 Born in Boston in 1976.
 Graduated with an MA in Typeface Design from-the University of Reading and studied at the Rhode Island School of Design.
 After graduation, he worked briefly for Jeremy Tankard and Font Bureau.
 In 2005, he worked briefly for Porchez Typofonderie.
 He currently lives in Heidelberg, Germany.

 He designed these typefaces: